Shorrian/Shorrian.github.io/about.md

     <p> Initially, my main interest was Game Development, since games were what introduced me to the world of
     programming.
 However, after trying it out a couple of times, I realized that I have much to improve upon before I could implement all the features of what I desired to create.
-So, in order to pursue such this interest in the future, I have decided to look through other aspects of computer science and what it has to offer.</p>
+So, in order to pursue such an interest in the future, I have decided to look through other aspects of computer science and what they have to offer.</p>

     <p>As of right now, my current interests lie in artificial intelligence and machine learning, as I know that I have much to
     explore in those fields.
 I have been creating many self-projects and seeking other projects in hopes of learning more about each of